Updated December 6th, 2018

 and to whom they disclose their findings.
 When a vulnerability is found, we recommend you follow

-- Any information which will significantly help us improve our security will be rewarded.
-This does include user and customer privacy.
+Information that significantly helps improve our security will be rewarded.
+This includes user and customer privacy.
 The main areas are:

 - Official code implementations in production that we maintain and make available at the BitBox GitHub repository.

 - Additional information is needed and we want to ensure that we give your research proper attribution.

 - Do not at any time:

 - Actively exploit or commit a Denial of Service against us or other user's wallets and nodes where the software connects.

 - Socially engineer our company, those who contact us, and users of our products.

 - Enact any physical or electronic attack against company property.

 - Release user data.